OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

     ...
 ```

-###### SELinux
+##### SELinux

 Security-Enhanced Linux (SELinux) uses a Mandatory Access Control (MAC) system to further lock down which processes should have access to which resources.
 Each resource is given a label in the form of `user:role:type:mls_level` which defines which users are able to execute which types of actions on it.
 For example, one process may only be able to read a file, while another process may be able to edit or delete the file.
 This way, by working on a least-privilege principle, vulnerable processes are more difficult to exploit via privilege escalation or lateral movement.

 Further information is available on the [Android Security website](https://source.android.com/security/selinux "Security-Enhanced Linux in Android").

-###### Permissions
+##### Permissions

-Android implements an exstensive permissions system that is used as an access control mechanism.
+Android implements an extensive permissions system that is used as an access control mechanism.
 They are used to control access to sensitive user data and device resources.
 Prior to Android 6.0 (API level 23), all permissions an app requested were granted at installation.
 From API level 23 onwards, the user must approve some permissions requests during runtime.

 <b>Protection Levels</b>